robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-3d-matching.md

 ### Why This Works

 **Forward Direction (3-SAT satisfiable → 3D Matching exists):**
-- If \phi is satisfiable, construct matching:
+- If φ is satisfiable, construct matching:
   - For each variable, choose triples corresponding to its truth value
   - For each clause, choose triples that match clause elements (possible because at least one literal is true)
 - This gives a perfect 3D matching